Input Form Validation and Data Annotation

 }

-You can implement your custom validation logic and apply the custom attributes on the model class properties.
-Refer to the following steps to create and apply custom attributes to a model property.
+Custom validation logic can be implemented by applying custom attributes to model class properties.
+Use the following steps to create and apply a custom attribute to a model property.

 -